jackrcole/multi-agent-algos/index.md

 ### Robotics

 MARL has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.
+MARL is quite important in decision-making for robotics as most scenarios that we think of modeling in the world require the interaction between multiple subjects/agents.
+If we would like to deploy robots into the world successfully, we need to make sure they are capable of making the right decision and acting properly in the multi-agent ecosystem.

 1. **Swarm Robotics**:
    - MARL enables large groups of simple robots to exhibit complex collective behaviors.